chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 ![Basic deployment plan](images/deploy-using-sequential-by-loadbalancer-orchestrator/deployment_plan_basic.png)

-## Orchestrate the deployment
+## Step 3 Divide the deployment into groups

-To split the deployment into two groups, edit the servers in the Repository:
+To divide the deployment into two groups, edit the servers in the Repository:

 1. Associate servers `sideA-apache` and `sideA-wls` to group `1`
 2. Associate servers `sideB-apache` and `sideB-wls` to group `2`